o2r-project/o2r-bouncer/README.md

 ## Slack bot

-Documentation of Slack API: https://api.slack.com/bot-users
+Documentation of Slack API: https://api.slack.com/bot-users, especially [interactive messages](https://api.slack.com/interactive-messages).

 The bot needs the permissions to join channels and post to them.
 Add the following scopes to the app in the section "OAuth & Permissions" in the bot's apps page.